 CSU Policies Against Harassment and Discrimination

-CSU takes seriously its commitment to prevent discrimination and harassment against individuals on the basis of race, color, sex (including pregnancy discrimination), disability, gender identity, sexual orientation, age, national original, ancestry, religion, veteran status and other legally protected characteristics.
+CSU takes seriously its commitment to prevent discrimination and harassment against individuals on the basis of race, color, sex (including pregnancy discrimination), disability, genetic information, sexual orientation, age, national original, ancestry, religion, veteran status and other legally protected characteristics.

 This commitment extends to all members of the CSU Community engaging in programs, activities, and services offered by the University.
 Importantly, each of these policies prohibit retaliation against individuals who in good faith reports or takes part in a formal or informal process to investigate claims of discrimination and harassment.